 … And here’s The Secret: not everyone is looking at you.
 It’s all in your head.
 Relax; which brings me on to my next point…

 Whether you’re at the beach or by the pool, have fun!
 You are only young once.
 The secret to being confident is to have fun.
 When you’re happy and having a ball, the last thing on your mind is, “Can they see my cellulite?
 Does my butt look big in this suit?”
 So get out there and play beach volleyball, eat ice cream, read a book or take a dip in the ocean.
 We are healthy and alive, and so blessed to be able to go to the beach, so have fun and enjoy the moment!

 It’s much easier to feel confident about your body in a bikini when you know you’ve taken care of it.
 Filling your belly with junk food will only make you feel worse and more self-conscious.
 So eat healthy; but not just for your body, but also for your health.
 (Need a bit of help for your sugar and junk food addiction?)
 Of course, indulge once in awhile, but always remember to fill your body with vitamins and minerals.
 Exercise will also make you feel body confident.
+Even a 20 minute walk with your dog around your neighborhood is good enough.
 Honor, respect and treat your body right.

 5. Retail Therapy